haxsaw/hikaru/docs/hikaru-base.rst

 While ``load_full_yaml()`` relies on `apiVersion` and `kind` properties in the YAML to determine what class to instantiate and populate, ``from_yaml()`` assumes you are invoking it on a class that matches the kind of thing you want to load from the YAML.
-This allows you to actually load any hikaru object from YAML, even ones that are fragments of larger Kubernetes documents.
+This allows you to actually load any Hikaru object from YAML, even ones that are fragments of larger Kubernetes documents.
 For instance, if you had a YAML file that only contained the definition of a container (no `apiVersion` or `kind`), ``from_yaml()`` would still allow you to load it: